 Introduction 3

 A summary of how the scheme works 4

 How is my pension calculated?
 5

-Death benefits 10
+Death benefits 11

 Can I transfer my pension benefits to another scheme?
-11
+12

 What happens when my pension is paid?
-12

-What is different about Section A?
 13

 What tax rules apply to the RMSPS?
 14

 What else do I need to know?
-16

-Get in touch 20
+Get in touch 21

-Other useful contacts 21
+Other useful contacts 22

 Glossary 25